Skip to content

 ├── <run_id>.json # Run metadata (see below)

 Each <run_id>.json is a serialized ChopRunEntry (see src/sase/axe/state.py).
-The most relevant fields are status, started_at, finished_at, duration_ms, exit_code, pid (script chops) / agent_pid (agent chops), source (scheduled, manual, or oneshot), started_by, and output_bytes.
+The most relevant fields are status, started_at, finished_at, duration_ms, exit_code, pid, source (scheduled, manual, or oneshot), started_by, output_bytes, result, proposal previews, launches, and the recorded skip/error reason.

 History is pruned after every run write, retaining the newest MAX_CHOP_RUN_HISTORY (10) terminal runs per chop.
-Runs still in running state are always kept regardless of position, so a slow chop is never deleted out from under its own process.
+Active running and launched entries are always kept regardless of position, so slow scripts and pending actions are never deleted out from under their lifecycle owners.

 AXE Tab Views

 The Axe tab sidebar renders each lumberjack as a top-level row with its configured chops as indented children, followed by any background commands (!!).
-Each chop row shows a status marker derived from its newest cached run: [●] while a run is active, [✓] for the most recent success, [!] for failure or timeout, [?] for missing_script, [*] for agent_launched (agent chops that only spawn a background agent), and [·] for chops that have never run.
+Each chop row shows a status marker derived from its newest cached run: active running / launched, successful success / action_succeeded, healthy no_op, policy skipped, degraded check_error, failed failure / timeout / action_failed, or missing_script.
+Chops with no history remain marked as never run.
 Selection drives three distinct dashboard views:

 • Lumberjack overview — selecting a lumberjack row shows its status, interval, cycle count, error count, and a per-chop table with each chop's last-run status, relative timestamp, and duration.
 For a chop whose newest run is still active, the duration column shows live elapsed runtime rather than the stale 0ms you would otherwise see before the run finalizes.